 - 1. Field Rate: field frequency used, or number of video fields transferred per second. - 2.
 Video Bitrate: codec bitrate set by the user in the Codec section of the Server tab in the Multicam Configuration window. - 3.
 RT Transfers: maximum number of simultaneous transfers of A/V data that can be processed for the given frame rate and video bitrate through the SDTI network.

+'''

-Calculation formula: Maximum SDTI bandwidth / actual block-based bandwidth = real-time transfers
+Calculation formula: Maximum SDTI bandwidth / actual block-based

+bandwidth = real-time transfers

+'''

-NEW !
-When A/V data is transferred through the XNet network, you should take into account the maximum SDTI bandwidth of 200 MB/s for SDTI 3 Gbps.
+When A/V data is transferred through the XNet network, you should take into account the following maximum bandwidths on an SDTI 3 Gbps network: